Is this topic for you?

 - Vomit more than 3 times a day or are too nauseated to eat or drink, especially if you also have fever or pain.

 - Have an increase or gush of fluid from your vagina.
-It is possible to mistake a leak of amniotic fluid for a problem with bladder control.
+It's possible to mistake a leak of amniotic fluid for a problem with bladder control.

 At any time during your pregnancy, call your doctor or midwife today if you:

-- Notice sudden swelling of your face, hands, or feet.
+- Notice increased swelling of your face, hands, or feet.

 - Have any vaginal bleeding or an increase in your usual amount of vaginal discharge.

 - Have pelvic pain that doesn't get better or go away.

 - Have signs of cholestasis of pregnancy that seem to be getting worse.
 For example: